 AWS Data Pipeline Pricing

 The data pipeline is priced in terms of activities and preconditions that are configured in the console and their frequency of executions.
 AWS classifies the frequency of executions as low in case of activities that are executed up to once per day.
 All activities that are executed more than once per day are high-frequency activities.
-Low-frequency one on AWS are charged at $.6 per month and the one on on-premise systems are charged at $1.5 per month.
+Low-frequency one on AWS is charged at $.6 per month and the one on on-premise systems is charged at $1.5 per month.
 High-frequency activities start at $1 per month and go up to $2.5 per month for on-premise systems.

 All the resources used in the pipeline activity like EC2 instances, EMR clusters, Redshift databases etc are charged at the normal rates and comes above the pipeline pricing.
 Above mentioned charges are only for the pipeline features.

 Working with AWS Data Pipelines

 Working with the AWS pipeline is all about pipeline definitions.
 Let us look into setting up a simple AWS pipeline for copying data from RDS to Redshift.
 You need to have an AWS account before you can proceed with the working of the AWS data pipeline.
 This can be done based on predefined templates from AWS, saving us quite a lot of configuration effort.

 - From the AWS console, go to the data pipeline and select the ‘Create new pipeline’.
 This will take you to the pipeline configuration screen.

 - Enter the name and description of the pipeline and choose a template.
 Here we choose ‘incremental copy of MySQL RDS to Redshift’.
 There is also another option to configure pipeline using the Architect application for more advanced use cases.

 - After selecting the template, it is time to fill in the parameters for the data nodes we are using in this case.
 Fill up the parameters for the RDS MYSQL instance.